 Prerequisites and Registration: Students have responsibility to ensure they are properly enrolled in classes.
-Should you find an error in your class schedule, you need to correct the error with your advising office no later than June 13.
+Should you find an error in your class schedule, you need to correct the error with your advising office no later than Sunday, January 26, 2014.
 If registration errors are not corrected by these dates and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered.
+Spring 2014 course withdrawal deadline is Sunday, March 23, 2014.

-Required Text: Healthcare Information Systems reading packer (MIS 34161), ISBN: 9781121886261.
+Required Text: Healthcare Information Systems reading packet (MIS 34161), ISBN: 9781121886261.
 Also available as an Ebook version ISBN: 9781121887190